forestryio/forestry.io/hugo/content/blog/block-labels-read-only-docs-and-more.md

 ## Read-Only Docs 📝😍

 These nifty docs live in your sidebar.
-You can add anything to them from simple links to full-fledged contact forms.
+You can add anything to them (from simple links, to full-fledged contact forms).
 We looked at a some use cases in our latest blog post. 👉Read more [here](https://forestry.io/blog/create-in-app-documentation-for-content-editors/)

 ![](https://downloads.intercomcdn.com/i/o/74949100/3fc78db6ab9d6160bacb6f56/read-only-documentation.png)